 He returned to the Neighborhood Playhouse as head of the Drama Department from 1964-1990.
 In 1985, Meisner and James Carville co-founded The Meisner/Carville School of Acting on the Island of Bequia in the West Indies.
 They later extended the school to North Hollywood, California, with Martin Barter.
-Meisner, Carville and Barter opened The Sanford Meisner Center for the Arts in March 1995, and later the school and theatre were combined to form the Sanford Meisner Center.
+Meisner, Carville and Barter opened The Sanford Meisner Center for the Arts in March 1995, and later the school and theater were combined to form the Sanford Meisner Center.
 This was the first and last location that Sanford Meisner allowed his name to be graced with.

 Meisner received commendations from Presidents Clinton, Bush and Reagan.
 He was honored by California Governor Pete Wilson and was named the “Humanitarian of the Year 1990” by The Washington Charity Awards.
 His final appearance as an actor was in a guest starring role on a special episode of ER in 1995.
 Backstage West dedicated an issue to Meisner and his world-renowned “Meisner Technique.”

 Arthur Miller once said of Meisner, “He has been the most principled teacher of acting on this country for decades now, and every time I am reading actors I can pretty well tell which ones have studied with Meisner.
 It is because they are honest and simple and don’t lay on complications that aren’t necessary.”

 Sanford Meisner passed away on February 2nd, 1997.
 An all day, public memorial service was held at the Sanford Meisner Center on February 6th, 1997.
 But he didn’t leave without assurance of the future success of his creation.
 Long before the Meisner Center’s opening, longtime protégé Martin Barter had been groomed as Sandy’s successor at the Meisner/Carville school.
 When the time came, Barter was well-equipped and took the reigns as the Meisner Center’s Artistic Director and head teacher.
 He was one of the fifteen trained teachers of the Meisner Technique personally chosen by Mr. Meisner to carry his technique to the next generations, a position he holds to this day.